 Oysters, along with clams and lobsters, have been harvested and relished by Native Americans along the Atlantic coast from very early times.
 When the English colonists arrived on the shores of North America, they recognized the richness of the sea in the abundance of the excellent, large oysters.
 It’s thought that the Indians taught the settlers how to tong or secure the bivalves with leather, and to dry them for winter food.
 Oysters were the most popular seafood along the Eastern seaboard during the nineteenth century, with oyster saloons serving raw and roasted oysters.
-Timeworn cookbooks have recipes for oyster stew, oyster soup, oyster pie, and oyster stuffing.
-For oyster lovers like me, this oyster stew is irresistible.–Diane Morgan
+Timeworn cookbooks have recipes for oyster stew, oyster soup, oyster pie, and oyster stuffing.–Diane Morgan

 - 1 pint (about 30) extra-small shucked oysters in their liquor